Mamie Van Doren: 1953–1960: Rise to prominence

 Van Doren's first major role was in The All American (1953), a college football film directed by Jesse Hibbs.
 The film centers on a college quarterback whose life takes a turn after his parents die in a car accident.
 Van Doren later said that Hibbs encouraged her to fondle him and often put her hand at his groin during rehearsals.
 The film also starred Tony Curtis, Lori Nelson, and Richard Long.
 In The All American, Van Doren played Susie Ward, an ambitious waitress initially looking to find a wealthy spouse near a university.
 Susie Ward is a sultry, flirtatious, and manipulative person who tricks an inebriated person into proposing to her.
 Due to good reviews from Universal-International executives, Van Doren was sent on tour to promote the film.

 Van Doren's second major film was the 1954 film Yankee Pasha.
 The film was based on Edison Marshall's 1947 novel of the same name, which Universal had recently purchased.
-Yankee Pasha revolves around a man who sails the ocean, played by Jeff Chandler, to find his true love, a woman forced into slavery, portrayed by Van Doren.
+Yankee Pasha revolves around a man who sails the ocean, played by Jeff Chandler, to find his true love, a woman forced into slavery, portrayed by Rhonda Fleming.
 The eight-week shooting schedule exhausted Van Doren, resulting in weight loss.
 Van Doren has said that she was attracted to Joseph Pevney, director of Yankee Pasha.
-She had a relationship with him, and Van Doren said that she would embrace Pevney in his office.
+She had a relationship with him, and Van Doren said that she embraced Pevney in his office.